jmendeth/node/doc/api/errors.md

 added: v13.3.0
 -->

-The context must be a `SecureContext`.
+The context must be a `SecureContext` of the correct type (TLS or DTLS).

 <a id="ERR_TLS_INVALID_STATE"></a>
 ### `ERR_TLS_INVALID_STATE`